v-artur/Golden_Oreos/README.md

 - Vlaszov Artúr (XKMPWF)

 <b>Project</b>:
-Our main objective is to reconstruct the spectral features of speech from intracranial EEG data.<br>
+Our main objective is to reconstruct the spectral features of speech from intracranial EEG data.
+(BRAIN2SPEECH)<br>

 This project is heavily reliant on the research conducted by Maxime Verwoert et al. (for which the <a href="https://osf.io/nrgx6/" rel='nofollow'>dataset</a>